RESIDENT AND VISITING ARTISTS: FACULTY

 Skowhegan’s learning program is structured around studio visits, experimental workshops, and lectures.
 The diversity of the group allows for dynamic, substantive discussions, and most of the exchange and mentorship happen outside of the formal studio hours.

-In addition to Resident and Visiting Faculty Artists, Skowhegan invites individuals who brings a perspective from outside the arts as a Mellon Distinguished Fellows.
+In addition to Resident and Visiting Artists, Skowhegan invites individuals who brings a perspective from outside the arts as a Mellon Distinguished Fellows.
 Poets, architects, environmentalists, activists, philosophers, journalists, curators and historians, have participated over the years.

-RESIDENT FACULTY ARTISTS: SUMMER 2025
+RESIDENT AND VISITING ARTISTS: FACULTY SUMMER 2025

-Dineo Seshee Bopape, Sandra Gamarra, Liz Magic Laser, Guadalupe Maravilla, and Anna Tsouhlarakis are invited to be in residence with the participants during the summer of 2025.
-Although each Resident Faculty Artist has a unique background and practice, they all have a deep understanding of dominant discourses and propose alternative approaches to healing and rewriting history, avoiding binary oppositions and encouraging a transversal dialogue.
+Although each Resident and Visiting Artist has a unique background and practice, they all have a deep understanding of dominant discourses and propose alternative approaches to healing and rewriting history, avoiding binary oppositions and encouraging a transversal dialogue.

 The transdisciplinary practice of Guadalupe Maravilla is rooted in activism and healing.
 Guadalupe's work is autobiographical, referring to his unaccompanied and undocumented migration to the United States during the Salvadoran Civil War.
 He explores how the systemic abuse of immigrants manifests physically within the body, reflecting on his own battle with cancer.